strichliste/strichliste-backend/API.md

 Access the user's transactions for a given `userId`

-Note: You can access this resource using the `id` or `name` as userId
+Note: You can access this resource using the `id` or `name` as userId.
+This response is Pageable.
+See #Pagination

 #### Example